We want to make our patients feel welcome and at ease. In the winter months, warm up beside the fireplace.

 This temporary tooth would stay in place for about 5 months in the Upper Arch (Maxilla) and 2 months in the Lower Arch (Mandible).
 The bone in the lower arch is usually denser than the upper arch.
 Then the Temporary Crown would be replaced by a Final Definitive Crown (what patients usually refer to as a Permanent Crown).
 Keep in mind that to fabricate the Final Crown we require either an Impression of the Implant (called a Transfer Impression) or a Scan of the site with the Implant Abutment (post) in position.

 **** Always remember that there are certain inherent Risks involved in “LOADING” the New Implant Immediately (even with a temporary crown) and you could damage the implant’s bone support or lose the implant altogether.
 Most of the Single Implants that we place at our Center are NOT Loaded Immediately.
-(This probably keeps our success rate higher.)
+(This probably keeps our success rate higher - 98.5% this year.)

 We can fabricate the Final Crown in one of two ways.
 Either we can send this information (final impressions or master working models) to one of our Dental Laboratories and have them manufacture the crown, or we can fabricate the crown ourselves 'IN -OFFICE' with our Computerized E4D Crown Designing and Manufacturing Equipment.